The Cotswolds is one of the UK’s official ‘Areas of Outstanding Natural Beauty’ and visitors and tourists come from...

 Octavia’s is a charming independent bookshop found in historic Black Jack Street in the heart of Cirencester.
 Make sure you take the kids as over half the premises is devoted to them, with everything from board books for those still in their buggies to young adult fiction.
 Adults are not neglected though as you’ll find plenty of fiction and some beautiful reference books.
 A warm welcome is guaranteed!

-A Cotswold institution, no visit to the area is complete without dropping in to Scotts of Stow.
+A Cotswold institution, no visit to the area is complete without dropping in to Scotts of Stow-on-the-Wold.
 In its four stores set around the town’s Market Square you’ll find a fantastic range of products, coupled with great customer service.
 Expanding from its early days when its focus was on kitchenware, it now offers its customers all sorts of goods related to lifestyle and home, both practical and decorative.
 Simply think of something you might need and you’ll find the solution here.

 Sustainability is at the heart of everything at Daylesford which very quickly became an essential stop-off on any Cotswold-based itinerary.
 Not only can you buy the freshest of foods from the shop, all grown on its own farmland wherever possible, but you can taste them in the fabulous café too.
 There’s also a great range of lifestyle products including homeware, clothing and a garden range.
 Should you wish to ease your cares away, then the Haybarn Spa is a great option for relaxation and wellbeing.

-Located just to the west of Stratford, Bonds is well worth taking a detour for.
+Located just to the west of Stratford-upon-Avon, Bonds is well worth taking a detour for.
 Open 7 days a week and with free parking, you’ll have the choice of over 40 individual antique concessions to browse through.
 There are also plenty of contemporary gifts and home accessories alongside a range of sofas and tables, lovingly made in the UK.
 And when you’ve finished shopping there’s a homely yet vibrant café to enjoy a light lunch or slice of cake – yum!

 Offering a great blend of vintage and contemporary fashion, Qetty Bang Bang sets out to be different from the crowd.
-If you find you struggle to get hold of the clothes you want on the high street, then this fashion boutique is for you.
+If you find you struggle to get hold of the clothes you want on the high street, then this fashion boutique in Tetbury is for you.
 Alongside its great selection of smart casual clothing, dresses for special occasions and one-off pieces of jewellery, there is also a range of menswear as well as bits and pieces for your home.

 A gift shop for the whole family in picturesque Winchcombe, Emporium is stylish yet welcoming.
 Beautifully laid out, the shelves are bursting with lovely things – from greetings cards to hand lotion, from notebooks to scented candles.
 Bring the kids too as there’s a whole area dedicated to them called Mini Emporium where you’ll find pocket money toys from the princely sum of 50p.
 They can even watch a film while you spend a precious few minutes browsing.